Relay (film)

 Relay is a 2024 American thriller film directed by David Mackenzie and written by Justin Piasecki.
 Starring Riz Ahmed, Lily James, and Sam Worthington, the film follows a fixer who assists whistleblowers while concealing his identity through a relay service for the deaf.
 The film had its world premiere at the Toronto International Film Festival on September 8, 2024, and was released theatrically on August 22, 2025.
-It received positive reviews and has grossed $4 million.
+It received positive reviews and has grossed $4.7 million.

 Plot

-In New York City, Ash is a fixer mediating between whistleblowers and companies they expose.
+In New York City, Ash is a fixer mediating between would-be whistleblowers and companies they expose.
 Hoffman, a former employee of Optimo, possesses documents incriminating the company.
-Having been intimidated by henchman sent by Optimo CEO McVie, he changed his mind about going public.
+Having been intimidated by henchmen sent by Optimo CEO McVie, he changed his mind about going public.
 Ash represents Hoffman and brokers a payoff with McVie.
 After sending the anonymous Ash a copy to guarantee his safety, Hoffman surrenders the documents to McVie.
 Ash secretly follows Hoffman until he safely boards a train out of the city.
-Ash adds the documents' copy to his collection at a warehouse in Newark.
+Ash adds his copy to his collection at a warehouse in Newark.

-Whistleblower Sarah Grant meets with an attorney and is referred to Ash, who maintains anonymity by using a telecommunications device for the deaf to communicate exclusively via relay service.
-Targeted by Cybo Sementis Research Institutes, who are covering up side effects of their genetically modified wheat, Sarah planned to go public with the damning report but is now desperate to return the documents and escape the company's campaign of intimidation.
-She is under surveillance by a professional counterintelligence team led by Dawson.
-Dawson and team members Rosetti, Ryan, and Lee trace Ash's call to the Tri-State Relay Service, but are legally blocked as no call records or logs are kept.
+Sarah Grant meets an attorney seeking help to return a document that she has taken from a company, Cybo Sementis Research, which employs her as a research scientist.
+She states that the document proves Cybo Sementis has covered up the dangerous side effects of their genetically modified wheat, and that she had planned to go public with the report but is now desperate to return it in response to the company's campaign of intimidation.
+The lawyer directs her to Ash who uses a telecommunications device for the deaf and a relay service to maintain his anonymity while communicating with her.
+Ash agrees to facilitate the return of the report while retaining a copy as a guarantee, and provides Sarah with burner phones, detailed instructions, and a passcode to use over the phone.

-Ash agrees to facilitate the report's return while maintaining leverage against the company, providing Sarah with burner phones, detailed instructions, and a passcode to use over the phone.
-Sarah flies to Pittsburgh, unknowingly accompanied by the surveillance team and a disguised Ash, who counter-surveils the team as Sarah mails two packages; one misdirects the team to Oklahoma while the other, containing the report and a cash deposit, eludes them by being forwarded to Ash.
+Ash observes a surveillance team tracking her.
+The team is led by Dawson and includes operatives Rosetti, Ryan, and Lee.
+They trace Ash's call to the Tri-State Relay Service, but are legally blocked as no call records or logs are kept.
+On Ash's instructions, Sarah flies to Pittsburgh, followed by the team and a disguised Ash, who tracks them as well as Sarah, as she mails two packages, one which misdirects the team to Oklahoma, while the other, containing the report and a cash deposit, is forwarded to Ash.

 Armed with the report, Ash threatens to inform law enforcement and the media, jeopardizing the company's upcoming billion-dollar merger.
-Dawson's team agrees to leave Sarah alone and mails Ash a $500,000 payoff, but hides a tracking device inside.
-A recovering alcoholic, Ash poses as a bicycle messenger named Tom to attend AA meetings with his sponsor Wash, an NYPD detective.
+Dawson agrees to leave Sarah alone and mails Ash a $500,000 payoff, but hides a tracking device inside.
+A recovering alcoholic, Ash poses as a bicycle messenger named Tom to attend AA meetings with his sponsor Wash, a police detective.
 Ash enlists a deaf forger—with whom he signs—to build Sarah a new identity, while check-in voicemails from Hoffman reveal his guilt at having endangered lives by letting Optimo escape consequences.